Our visitors contribute greatly to the enhancement of the collections, both scientifically and educationally.

 - provide a copy of any future publications citing Museum specimens - failure to comply with this request may result in refusal of access to the collections in the future

-- abide by the Museum's rules and regulations for visiting the collections
+- abide by the Museum's rules and regulations for accessing the collections DOC (33KB)

 Intellectual property information

-Visitors to the Museum's collections are subject to the terms of the Museum's intellectual property policy under which they are defined as formal visitors.
+Visitors to the Museum's collections are subject to the terms of the Museum's intellectual property policy PDF (33KB) under which they are defined as formal visitors.

 Visitors are permitted, at the discretion of the Museum, to photograph research collections, subject to certain terms which need to be agreed in writing at the time of visit.
 You will be required to provide copies of your photographs to the Museum and to make them available under a Creative Commons Attribution Licence (CC BY) thereby allowing the Museum and third parties to reproduce the photographs subject to attribution to the photographer and/or copyright owner.